 Ciudad Nicolás Romero

 Ciudad Nicolás Romero is the largest city and municipal seat of the municipality of Nicolás Romero in State of Mexico, Mexico.
+Both the municipality and city are commonly referred to as Nicolás Romero.

 It is located 58 km from the city of Toluca, the state capital and lies in the north-central part of the state, just northwest of the Federal District (Mexico City).